hashicorp/terraform-website/content/source/docs/extend/schemas/schema-types.html.md

 ```

 The Schema attribute `Type` defines what kind of values users can provide in
-their configuraiton for this element.
-Here we define the avaliable schema types
+their configuration for this element.
+Here we define the available schema types
 supported.
 See [Schema Behaviors](/docs/extend/schemas/schema-behaviors.html)
-for more information on configurating element behaviors.
+for more information on configuring element behaviors.

 ## Types